 Default Beacon Reporting settings for warning interval and alerting when a computer comes online can be set Company-wide.
 Beacon Reporting can optionally Auto-Enabled for a platform by default.

 To adjust the default Beacon Reporting settings, navigate to Settings > Beacon Reporting.

 Default settings for Beacon Reporting only apply to newly enrolled computers.

 Set the Minutes allowed before the computer is considered offline which is the interval after which the computer is considered to be offline.
 An additional alert can be elected to be sent when the computer comes back online.

 Auto-Enabling Beacon Reporting for a Platform

 Beacon Reporting can be automatically enabled on a particular platform when newly enrolled.
 Select the platforms to auto-enable for Beacon Reporting.

-Auto-Enabling Beacon Reporting is only recommended for platforms that are primarily used at servers, e.g. Linux or Synology.
+Auto-Enabling Beacon Reporting is only recommended for platforms that are primarily used at servers, e.g. Linux.
 Enabling Beacon Reporting by default for Mac and Windows Monitoring Clients will result in numerous status alerts.

 Please sign in to leave a comment.